 Make sure you can then separate the essential expenses from the non-essential.
 It is the non-essential that you will want to spend the most time reviewing.

-Once you understand what you are spending your money on from step 1, the logical next step is to create a budget.
+Once you understand what you are spending your money on from step one, the logical next step is to create a money plan.

 Again, it doesn’t have to be anything complicated.